President João Goulart holds Football's World Cup.

 As Brazil won FIFA’s World Cup in Santigado de Chile in June 1962.
 For the second time the nation went wild about them players.
 Old timer Jackson do Pandeiro came out with ‘Frevo do Bi’ which exulted Brazilian football players' best qualities in the field.
 Pelé, Didi, Garrincha and others were national heroes and were sung in verse and prose.

-Mauricy Moura proudly holding this Chico Viola trophy.
+Mauricy Moura proudly holds his Chico Viola trophy.

 ‘Samba da madrugada’ [Dawn’s samba] was Dora Lopes biggest hit.
 Dora had been a crooner with big bands in the late 40s and a radio singer in the 50s who turned into a night club manager in the 60s and 70s.